 Heather was introduced to the Pachakuti Mesa Tradition in 2011 through attending a winter solstice ceremony led by Erica J. Alessio, ceremonial assistant and shamanic apprentice of many years with don Oscar Miro-Quesada.
 After attending Erica’s meticulously facilitated monthly new moon ceremonies, Heather embarked on a mentorship with her in the art of ceremonial mastery and the creation of ritual tools.
 After four years, their circle began the PMT apprenticeship with Judy Hoaglund which completed in 2016.
 Prior to graduation, Heather was offered the opportunity to become a sanctioned teacher, which she joyfully accepted.

 Currently Heather lives with her husband Paul of ten years and her step-son Dylan, a 26 year old adult with special needs.
 Heather offers private healing rituals and holds workshops and community ceremonies in addition to teaching the five-part apprenticeship series in her home of Chico, California and abroad.
 Heather has completed over five online apprenticeships with don Oscar through The Shift Network and currently serves as a sanctioned teaching assistant for other students taking his courses by answering questions and offering guidance, encouragement and support.

 As an earth-healer, Heather spends a great deal of time and energy crafting sacred offerings for the earth and nature spirits.
 She also specializes in making healing oils, elixirs and herbal blends for supporting others in their shamanic healing initiations.
-Heather is in the process of opening an online store to showcase her sacred alchemical creations through Etsy and her own professional website.
+Heather has an online store where you can adopt her sacred alchemical creations.
+Find the link to her through Etsy and her own professional website.